cseferlis/OMDSMod4/Homework 2/NoSQL/README.md

 Read more about CosmosDB and its capabilities [here](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction).

 ## Assignment Overview
-Building on Homework 2 and 3, where you extracted and loaded data into your Azure storage account, you will now work with a NoSQL database to load and manipulate complex data structures with nested attributes.
+Building on Homework 1, where you extracted and loaded data into your Azure storage account, you will now work with a NoSQL database to load and manipulate complex data structures with nested attributes.

 For this assignment, you will use the TMDB dataset for 5000 movies.
 The cleaned version of this dataset is hosted [here](https://data.koley.in/tmdb_5000_movies.json).

-### Steps to Complete Homework 4
+### Steps to Complete Homework 2

 1. **Extract Data Using Azure Data Factory (ADF)**:
    - Create a new ADF pipeline to grab the JSON file from the provided link: [TMDB Dataset](https://data.koley.in/tmdb_5000_movies.json).

 2. **Set Up Azure CosmosDB**:
-   - Follow this [tutorial](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal) to deploy a CosmosDB instance.
+   - Follow this [tutorial](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal) to learn how to deploy a CosmosDB instance.

-     - **Important**: Do not clean up resources in the final step—the database should remain active.
-   - To manage costs, you can run the template from the repository using:
+   - To deploy resources run the template from the repository using the following command from the Azure CLI, remembering to replace the resource group, template and parameters for your environment:
      ```sh
      bash ./formtemplate.sh
      ```